freifunkh/gatemon-html/README.md

-# FFHB Gatemon HTML Frontend
+# FFH Gatemon HTML Frontend

-This is the web frontend of the Bremen Freifunk Gateway Monitoring tool.
+This is the web frontend of the Hannover Freifunk Gateway Monitoring tool.
 It displays the status information that is collected by Gatemon monitoring clients.

-Gatemon clients periodically check the status of FFHB gateway servers, and upload a report in JSON format to the web frontend, using the `put.php` page.
+Gatemon clients periodically check the status of FFH gateway servers, and upload a report in JSON format to the web frontend, using the `put.php` page.

 ## Building
 * download and install [Composer](https://getcomposer.org/)